Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 If the command `ilorest` is available, then follow the procedure in this section to update the NCNs.
 Otherwise, see [Using the iLO GUI](#using-the-ilo-gui).

-1. Do the following for each NCN to be updated:
+1. Use the `ilorest` command to flash the firmware for each NCN that requires an update:

     * `passwd` = `root` user password of BMC
     * `ipaddressOfBMC` = IP address of BMC